ZeroX-DG/NewWall/README.md

 git clone https://github.com/ZeroX-DG/NewWall.git
 ```

-2. Fill in your unsplash API config in `config.example.js` and rename it to `config.js`
+2. Fill in your unsplash API credentials in `config.example.js` and rename it to `config.js`
 3. Install dependencies

 ```